ald3rs0n/singularity/info/plan.md

 ## TODO:
     Multipage application
-    Database connection
+    Database connection -- Done
-    ML application
+    ML application -- How to introduce??

 ###
     getdata.py -- will handle getting data from nse site
         ||
     analysis.py -- wil do all the analysis and send data for rendering,and saves in csv/json file
         ||                                                                            ||
     layout.py -- will handle rendering layout all the Dash thing          terminal.py -- will print to terminal
         ||
     app.py -- will render the dash app
 ###